1940 Mexican general election: Aftermath

 Almazán refused to recognize the official results, claiming that the PRM had organized the violence against his supporters, as well as accusing it of stealing ballot boxes and preventing Almazán's supporters from voting for him.

-Afterwards, Almazán fled to La Habana, unsuccessfully seeking support from the United States, which recognized Ávila Camacho's victory (although the U.S. government had opposed Cárdenas' social reforms, they saw Almazán's alleged fascist sympathies as a bigger threat).
+Afterwards, Almazán fled to Havana, unsuccessfully seeking support from the United States, which recognized Ávila Camacho's victory (although the U.S. government had opposed Cárdenas' social reforms, they saw Almazán's alleged fascist sympathies as a bigger threat).
 When it became clear that it would be impossible to change the results, Almazán gave up on the idea of a violent revolt.
 He returned to Mexico and attended the inauguration of Ávila Camacho.